euler-xyz/euler-contracts/docs/limits.md

 * Uniswap2 limits token amounts to this
 * Spec: For an 18 decimal token, more than a million billion tokens (1e15)

+## small amounts

+`uint96`

+* For holding amounts that we don't expect to get quite as large, in particular reserve balances
+* Can pack together with an address in a single slot
+* Spec: For an 18 decimal token, more than a billion tokens (1e9)

 ## debt amounts

 `uint144`